paolocosta/WiseInterceptors/README.md

 # WiseInterceptors

-This project make use of AutoFac and Castle Dynamic Proxy to implement various pattern Aspect Oriented Programming.
+This project make use of AutoFac and Castle Dynamic Proxy to implement various Aspect Oriented Programming patterns.

 I started with the Circuit Breaker pattern.